UNISvalbard/Geo-SfM/content/lessons/l1/tutorial.md

 (masking_photos)=
 ### Masking photos
-When using pictures that have a non-neutral or messy background, Agisoft Megashape will likely try to identify *common features* in the background.
+When using pictures that have a non-neutral or messy background, Agisoft Megashape will likely try to identify *common features* (key and tie points) in the background.
 This will show up as tie points (blue) outside of your object on your images.
 This will become a problem if you move your object for a different halo or perspective.
-To combat this issue, you can select (mask) the areas of the photo that will not be analyzed.
+To mitigate this issue, you can select (mask) the areas of the photo that will not be analysed.

 1. Double click on the image you want to mask.
 2. Type *Ctrl L* or click on the selection tool.
 Choose tool based on your object and placement of the tie points (blue).